iabdukhoshimov/cpp-bootcamp-roadmap/1.1 Basic Computer Science/readme.md

 ## Tasks for Command Line

+- [ ] [1]:https://www.hackerrank.com/challenges/bash-tutorials-lets-echo/problem?isFullScreen=true"Write a bash script that prints the string "HELLO, WORLD""
+- [ ] Write a bash script that prints the string "HELLO, WORLD"
 - [ ] Write a bash script to print all the files in a directory recursively.
 - [ ] Write a bash script to print all the files in a directory recursively with a specific extension.
 - [ ] Write a bash script to print all the files in a directory recursively with a specific extension and a specific word in the file.